elixirschool/elixirschool/vi/lessons/basics/modules.md

 ## Composition

-Now that we know how to create modules and structs let's learn how to include existing functionality in them through composition.
-Elixir provides us with a variety of different ways to interact with other modules, let's look at what we have available to us.
+Now that we know how to create modules and structs let's learn how to add existing functionality to them via composition.
+Elixir provides us with a variety of different ways to interact with other modules.

 ### `alias`

-Allows us to alias module names, used quite frequently in Elixir code:
+Allows us to alias module names; used quite frequently in Elixir code:

 ```elixir
 defmodule Sayings.Greetings do